shutil/WordScore/README.md

 The task is to debug the existing code to successfully execute all provided test files.

-Consider that vowels in the alphabet are a, e, i, o, u and y.
+Consider that vowels in the alphabet are a, e, i, o and u

 Function score_words takes a list of lowercase words as an argument and returns a score as follows: